 When a student has accumulated five unexcused absences, he/she may be formally referred to the attendance officer by the school principal or assistant principal.
-Upon receiving a referral, it is the responsibility of the attendance officer serving the school to address the issue of truancy with the parent(s) and the child utilizing a number of interventions.
+Upon receiving a referral, it is the responsibility of the attendance officer serving the school to address the issue of truancy with the parent(s)/guardian and the child utilizing a number of interventions.
 Student attendance is monitored on a weekly basis to determine the interventions needed to address the attendance problem.

-During the 2014-2015 school year, 94% of the 1,377 cases referred to the attendance officers responded to interventions.
-Of the 6% of cases which did not respond to interventions:
+During the 2015-2016 school year, 84% of the 1,972 cases referred to the attendance officers responded to interventions.
+Of the 16% of cases which did not respond to interventions:

-- 44 juveniles were referred to the Prosecutor for Truancy charges - 32 adults were referred on charges of Failure to Send a Child to School and Contributing to the Delinquency of a Minor and found guilty
+- 48 juveniles were referred to the Prosecutor for Truancy charges - 15 adults were referred on charges of Failure to Send a Child to School and Contributing to the Delinquency of a Minor and found Guilty - 11 Affidavits were filed (Violation of Court Order)